Involuta/Blazarang/README.md

 Make particles last longer like glintstone spell particles in Elden Ring Make particles linger even after the rang ricochets and is caught Cotu himself contains rang particles.
 When the roserang is in flight, his script activates the particles and moves them to the rang’s position
+Clarity polishing
+Make snowflake “tattoo” on underside of hat (and possibly beyond) materialize in an intricate animation as the head tilts up and starts glowing in double slice anims
-Mite Level Polishing
+Ice sprite lingering explosion hitbox has particles and fog Mite Level Polishing
+Give landmite a separate glb import instead of making paramite and landmite share the same meshes.
+This way there won’t be errors with missing anim tracks in paramite
 Program landmite/paramite walk anim (Procedural anim video progress: complete) At 7:22, how do you calculate the average normal for 8 legs instead of 4?
 Try only using 4 legs to calculate the normal like in the vid and just ignore the other 4
 Animate landmite actions